Loonride/s3-test-1/README.md

 # Extra Notes

-Do tests and make plots for:
-2K Bytes, 20K Bytes, 200K Bytes, 2M Bytes

-(Whisker plots to see if there are extreme cases)
+Make whisker plots to check extreme cases

 It's costly to establish HTTPS connection every time, vs. Redis where you can create a single connection and use it the whole time